ObEngine/ObEngine/README.md

 - Customizable cursor (whoa)
 - Serial and Network events support
 - Trajectory system (and you can even create your owns)
+- DeltaTime handling

-## Right, can I have several object examples now ?
+## Right, can I have several object scripting examples now ?
 Sure, here are some simple objects :
 ### Examples using console :
 #### Hello-World object